nb88202/2022_NFL_Analytics/README.md

 <li>Examining the performance of certain players in different offensive formations.</li>
 <li>Determining the pattern of performance in home games vs away games.</li>
 </ul>

+## Ethical Considerations

+All data is publicly available.
+There are no concerns about making this publicly available.